tripser/tripser.github.io/README.md

 - Articles
   - Drome and Vercors
+  - intra links
+  - suggestions

-- article image with caption and credits
+- article image with credit
-  - image gallery?
   - link on image and/or link?
   - modal for bigger image?
 - rearange homepage: big pinned article (carousel??)
 - rework logo to svg + add on homepage?
+- image gallery page with links to articles
 - lang: check seo is good